Repair, maintenance & cleaning

 Be aware that all information given below is based on the experience of the author.
 Following his advises doesn´t imply a good result and no responsibility is granted.

-Note: As per September 2015 Nikon Corporation is NOT able and willing to provide camera parts of Nikon D2-series cameras and earlier (<2005) models.!
+Note: Nikon Corporation is NOT able and willing to provide camera parts of older Nikon cameras and lenses.!
 So you have to look for donor bodies to find proper parts.

 Be careful with flammable detergents, oil and grease.
 When opening flashes or (compact) cameras with a built-in flash, be aware of the capacitor/condenser.
 Even if not used for months the capacitor/condenser may still give a high voltage shock!
 Remove all batteries and/or disconnect your gear from whatever power source!